WoodwellRisk/Warming_levels/README.md

 ![image](https://user-images.githubusercontent.com/30153868/209886751-b7b9e6bd-384b-44bb-a392-b65a195c4f1e.png)

-5. make_table_of_zarr_warming_years_21yr_window.ipynb makes a table (warming_years_zarr_21yr_window.csv) of warming years for each model, member, and scenario and for warming levels of 1, 1.5, 2, 2.5, 3, 3.5, 4, and 4.5°C using a 21 year moving window approach.
+5. make_table_of_zarr_warming_years_yr_window.ipynb makes a table (warming_years_zarr_*x*yr_window.csv) of warming years for each model, member, and scenario and for warming levels of 1, 1.5, 2, 2.5, 3, 3.5, 4, and 4.5°C using a *x* year moving window approach.
 A snapshot of this table is shown below.

 ![image](https://user-images.githubusercontent.com/30153868/209886602-d2ca2d0c-7e83-45bc-ab81-bbb964e8197d.png)